-2. Mrs Pieteryte & Mr Punjanauskas have made an application under Section 17 of the Act for the licensable activity of 'sale of alcohol by retail'.
+2. Mr Saravanapavan has made an application under Section 17 of the Act for the licensable activities of 'sale of alcohol by retail'.
 A copy of the application is attached at Appendix 1 and if granted would allow the premises to operate as follows:

-Licensable Activity Days Times Sale of Alcohol by Retail Monday to Saturday 9am - 9pm (for consumption 'off' the premises only) Sunday 9am - 6pm
+Licensable Activity Days Times Sale of Alcohol by Retail (for consumption 'off' the premises) Monday to Sunday 6am - 11pm